-Twenty-one leading touring and adventure travel suppliers have joined forces to create an association to raise trade awareness and drive sales within the sector.
+Twenty-two leading touring and adventure travel suppliers have joined forces to create an association to raise trade awareness and drive sales within the sector.

 The Association of Touring and Adventure Suppliers (Atas) will have a presence online and in print through the Travel Weekly portfolio, and will hold an overnight agent conference in the autumn.